Hypergene/kolada/README.rst

 not many error you can encounter.
 But the following may happen

 * HTTP 404 - the url requested did not match any of the URLs described above.
 * HTTP 400 - Typically some or many of the paramaters given in the URL, were illegal.
+But a too long URL also generates a HTTP 400 error.
+* HTTP 500 - There are some error which will generate a 500-code.
+Typically if you encounter this is should be reported to RKA.